hazrashyam/sprkScala/README.md

 # sprkScala
-Demo project for basic scala using Scala
+Demo project for basic spark using Scala